How to Read Your Home Insurance Policy: Understanding Every Document and Section

 Use these four methods to confirm your dwelling limit is appropriate:

-2. Rough math method — Divide your Coverage A limit by your home's square footage.
-Compare the per-square-foot number to a local contractor's rebuild estimate
+2. Rough math method: Divide your Coverage A limit by your home's square footage.
+Compare the per-square-foot number to local contractor rebuild estimates ($150 to $250 per square foot for standard builds, $250 to $400+ in high-cost coastal markets)

 Pincher's Pro Tip

 Add an inflation guard endorsement to your policy.
-This automatically increases your dwelling coverage limit each year to keep pace with rising construction costs — so you don't wake up underinsured after a few years of inflation without making any changes.
+Insurify projects the national average home insurance premium will climb another 4% in 2026 to about $3,057, on top of a 12% jump in 2025, while construction costs continue to rise.
+Inflation guard automatically increases your dwelling coverage limit each year so you don't wake up underinsured after a few years of inflation.

 When to Review Your Policy Documents